Alex Zhavoronkov, PHD

 Therefore, I would like to pledge everything I have now, and what I will get in the future, to only one cause — extending healthy productive longevity for all human beings.
 Instead of donating just a portion of my wealth and energy to this cause, I would like to do more.

 I pledge to spend 100% of my time and personal resources to accelerate research and clinical deployment of longevity technologies.
 At present, I am not married and do not have kids.
-I calculated that I can probably spend 6-7 hours a week on my personal life and I don't want to disappoint anyone by being a bad husband or a bad father.
+I calculated that I could probably spend 6-7 hours a week on my personal life, and I didn't want to disappoint anyone by being a bad husband or a bad father.
 I will not marry until I meet someone as dedicated to the cause as I am.
 Also, if I ever reproduce, I pledge to train my kids to excel in biology, chemistry, computer science, and medicine and motivate them to prioritize extending healthy human longevity above all other values.

 At present, I do not plan to leave an inheritance, and I will invest everything I have into projects and companies that extend healthy, productive life for everyone on the planet.